pusateri/draft-ietf-dnssd-update-proxy/draft-ietf-dnssd-update-proxy.md

 # DNS subdomain model

 Each .local domain which logically maps to an IP subnet is modeled as a separate subdomain in the unicast DNS hierarchy.
 Each of these subdomains must be browsable (respond to PTR queries for b._dns-sd._udp.&lt;subdomain&gt;.&lt;domain&gt;.).
 See Section 11 of {{!RFC6763}} for more details about browsing.
-These subdomains are typically special use subdomains for mDNS mappings.
+In the context of the Update proxy, these subdomains are typically special use subdomains for mDNS mappings.

 ## Subdomain naming {#subdomain}